 Apply for an Academic Technology Approval Scheme (ATAS) certificate in order to study certain subjects in the UK.

-The Academic Technology Approval Scheme (ATAS) is enshrined in UK Immigration Law.
-It requires all international students subject to existing UK Immigration permissions, who are applying to study for a postgraduate qualification in certain sensitive subjects, knowledge of which could be used in programmes to develop weapons of mass destruction (WMDs) or their means of delivery, to apply for an Academic Technology Approval Scheme (ATAS) certificate before they can study in the UK.
+The Academic Technology Approval Scheme (ATAS) requires all international students subject to existing UK immigration permissions, who are applying to study for a postgraduate qualification in certain sensitive subjects, knowledge of which could be used in programmes to develop weapons of mass destruction (WMDs) or their means of delivery, to apply for an Academic Technology Approval Scheme (ATAS) certificate before they can study in the UK.

-- Find out if you require an ATAS certificate; and
+- Find out if you require an ATAS certificate.

 - Read the guidance on how to apply for an ATAS certificate.

-If you are a new student and require an ATAS certificate, you will need to be in possession of this certificate before applying for a visa.
+If you’re a new student and need an ATAS certificate, you will need to get this certificate before applying for a visa.

-Students can apply for an ATAS certificate up to nine months in advance of the starting date of their course.
+You can apply for an ATAS certificate up to 9 months before the starting date of your course.
 Early applications are strongly advised.

 Already in the UK on a student visa

-If you are already in the UK on a student visa you will require an ATAS certificate that accurately reflects the HEI you are attending, and the course and modules you are studying.
+If you’re already in the UK on a student visa you will need an ATAS certificate that accurately reflects the HEI you are attending, and the course and modules you are studying.
 Should any of these details change, you should re-confirm that your new details do not require an ATAS certificate and apply for a new certificate as appropriate.

-All International Students are advised to make a note of when their visa for entry into the United Kingdom is due to expire, to allow themselves sufficient time to complete the ATAS and visa application processes before their current visa expires.
-We recommend applying at least four months in advance of your current visa expiring.
+You should make a note of when your visa for entry into the UK is due to expire, to allow yourself sufficient time to complete the ATAS and visa application processes before your current visa expires.
+We recommend applying at least 4 months in advance of your current visa expiring.

 Already in the UK on a non-student visa

-- If you entered the UK on a Tier 1, Tier 2 or Tier 5 visa, which was issued on or after 6 April 2015, you are required to apply for an ATAS certificate.
-If you entered the UK prior to 6 April 2015 a certificate is not yet required, although it will become a requirement when you come to renew your visa;
+If you entered the UK on a Tier 1, Tier 2 or Tier 5 visa, which was issued on or after 6 April 2015, you must apply for an ATAS certificate before beginning your studies.
+If you entered the UK prior to 6 April 2015 a certificate is not yet required, although it will become a requirement when you come to renew your visa.

-In all circumstances, please allow a minimum of at least 20 working days (four complete weeks) for your ATAS application to be processed.
+It will take at least 20 working days (4 complete weeks) for your ATAS application to be processed.
 Processing times will increase between the months of April and September and can take 30 or more working days to complete.
 If you apply between April and September you are asked to show patience in waiting for your application to be processed.

 To ensure fairness and consistency we process applications in order of receipt.
-There is no ‘fast track’ service and so we recommend that International Students submit their ATAS application as early as possible.
-Applications are made on-line.
+There is no ‘fast track’ service so you should submit your ATAS application as early as possible.

-- Your conditional offer letter from your Higher Education Institution (HEI); and
+- your conditional offer letter from your Higher Education Institution (HEI)

-- Full names and contact details of two referees; and
+- full names and contact details of 2 referees

 Guidance on how to apply for an ATAS certificate

-Following the advice closely will help ensure there are no unnecessary delays to your application:
+Follow the advice closely to help ensure there are no unnecessary delays to your application.

-- Please provide the full names for the names of your referees, employers and sponsors (please provide a first name and last name and do not provide initials instead of first names);
+- Please provide the full names of your referees, employers and sponsors (please provide a first name and last name and do not provide initials instead of first names).

-- Please provide details for two referees you have ideally known for over three years.
-One of whom should be an academic referee from your undergraduate studies;
+- Please provide details for 2 referees you have ideally known for over 3 years, one of whom should be an academic referee from your undergraduate studies.

 - If you are extending studies, please ensure your application features the new length of your course, not the original length.
-You should continue to use the original start date on you application and put in the new end date;
+You should continue to use the original start date on your application and put in the new end date.

 - Information entered by an individual at the application process is what is printed on the certificate.
 When you have completed your application, please read through your entries carefully before hitting the ‘submit’ key.
 The vast majority of mistakes on ATAS certificates, causing delays to students’ registration processes, are due to accidental errors made when entering data at the time of application.